 The police do not consistently apply traffic laws and regulations, and sometimes compel drivers to pay fines on the spot for violations, real or contrived.
 Written citations/tickets are rarely given.

 Police periodically set up impromptu traffic stops on major streets to check for drivers’ licenses and proper insurance.
 You are obligated to stop at all roadblocks or road checkpoints.
 Do not reverse direction to avoid a road checkpoint or make any movements that security personnel may view as suspicious or provocative.

 Government convoys pose serious risks to drivers and pedestrians.
 Government convoys frequently travel at high speeds and often in either or both lanes of traffic, including in the oncoming traffic lane and do not always use sirens to announce their presence.

 Public Transportation: Exercise caution when using taxis, particularly at night.
 Most taxis lack safety belts and many are not road-worthy.

 Water transportation, including government ferries, is unsafe and unreliable.
-Ferries, which are poorly maintained and usually lack sufficient numbers of life preservers for all passengers, are often overcrowded.
+Ferries, which usually lack sufficient numbers of life preservers for all passengers, are often overcrowded.
 Exit your vehicle quickly after parking to avoid becoming trapped inside for the duration of the crossing.
-The wooden dugout “pirogues” that also cross the Gambia River often leave shore overloaded and occasionally sink in the middle of the river.
+The wooden dugout “pirogues” that also cross the Gambia River often leave shore overloaded.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in The Gambia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of The Gambia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.